Flavor invariants for the SM with one singlet vector-like quark: Introduction

 Once the SM is extended to solve some of its completeness issues, a generic flavored structure is highly constrained for new physics not far from the TeV scale, which leads to the \emph{flavor problem}\,\cite{isidori:lec12}.
 That includes new sources of CP violation which, although desirable to help explain the matter-antimatter asymmetry of the universe, is highly constrained for quarks.
 In this context, CP odd basis invariants are useful tools to detect and quantify CP violation in a basis (or rephasing) invariant manner.
 In special, if one ensures that all CP odd invariants vanish, then the theory would conserve CP.
 This idea was applied, for example, for the 2-Higgs-doublet model\,\cite{invs:2hdm}, which has a clear geometrical meaning when formulated in terms of field bilinears\,\cite{bilinear,nhdm:cp}.
 Basis invariant necessary and sufficient conditions were also formulated for the 3-Higgs-doublet model (3HDM) \cite{nhdm:cp}.
-An alternative approach is to make maximal use of basis covariance which, e.g., leads to simpler relations to detect symmetries in the 3HDM\,\cite{beyond.invs}, allows writing the 3-loop renormalization group equations (RGE) for the 2HDM\,\cite{bednyakov:2hdm} or simpler RGEs for the SM Yukawas\,\cite{mannel}.
+An alternative approach is to make maximal use of basis covariance which, e.g., leads to simpler relations to detect symmetries in the 3HDM\,\cite{beyond.invs}, allows writing the 3-loop renormalization group equations (RGE) for the 2HDM\,\cite{bednyakov:2hdm}, simpler RGEs for the SM Yukawas\,\cite{mannel} or the beta function form for the $\theta$ parameter in non-abelian gauge theories\,\cite{beta.theta}.
 For other contexts of application of basis invariants, see Refs.\,\cite{lebedev,flavor.invs:other}.

 As the theories become more complex, the procedure of finding and constructing invariants of ever higher degrees encounters the problem of when to stop.
 This problem is solved by recognizing that the invariants form a ring and, when finitely generated, \footnote{ This is the case of reductive groups including the usual semi-simple groups. } any invariant can be written as a \emph{polynomial} of a finite set of \emph{basic} invariants whose number and degree can be found with the use of tools known as the Hilbert series (HS) and its plethystic logarithm (PL) \cite{manohar:hilbert,pouliot,lehman.1,gray.hanany,hanany:07,hanany.torri}.
 As a counting tool of group invariants, one natural playground for its application is the Standard Model Effective Field Theory (SMEFT)\,\cite{smeft} where the Hilbert series was applied extensively to count and classify the independent higher dimensional operators\,\cite{lehman.1,hs:smeft,grojean:cp}.
 The Hilbert series method can even be generalized to treat group covariants\,\cite{grinstein.merlo}.
 For the applications of the Hilbert series in other contexts, see Refs.\,\cite{hs:multi-higgs,yu.zhou:inv.nu,hs:others}.